mrcrypster/clickhousy/README.md

 ## Writing data
-Though writing also happens somewhere else (not on PHP side), `Clickhousy` has shell `curl` wrapper to write massive datasets to Clickhouse:
+Though writing usually happens somewhere else (not on PHP side), `Clickhousy` has shell `curl` wrapper to write massive datasets to Clickhouse.
+To save memory, this is done through "write buffers" (temp files on disk), which can be as large as your disk allows it to be:

 ```php
 $b = clickhousy::open_buffer('table');  # open insert buffer to insert data into "table" table